CPAN-Security/security.metacpan.org/docs/glossary.md

 >     * They may edit SBOM files manually or use tooling for analyzing artifacts, or ideally – use have SBOMs generated automatically as part of a build process.
 (NTIA-2021, "Produce" category)
 >
 > (Ref: [CISA-2024-3](#references-and-terms), [NTIA-2021](#references-and-terms), [CPANSec-2024](#references-and-terms))

-> [!NOTE]
-> 1. (CPANSec-2024) SBOM Authors who are not authoritative sources, but instead gather SBOM metadata from different dependencies, may be referred to as an [SBOM Assembler](glossary#sbom-assembler--role-).
-> 1. (CPANSec-2024) SBOM Authors may also collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
->     * They may for example collect SBOMs throughout build dependency resolution, and assemble (merge), translate (transform), to produce SBOMs for analysis or audit purposes.
-(NTIA-2021, "Transform" category, paraphrased)
-> 1. (CPANSec-2024) An SBOM Author who is tasked with removing (censoring) sensitive information from SBOM documents may be called [SBOM Censor](glossary#sbom-censor--role-)

 #### SBOM Author (Non-authoritative) (Role)